 If you’re wondering how to make money as a travel blogger, all of these travel blog styles present opportunities; however, this type of travel writing can be more lucrative, since you have the opportunity to monetize your travel blog.
 You can partner with hotels, restaurants, businesses, or tourism boards to encourage people to make a purchase and book a visit.
 If you’re a successful travel blogger, you may receive a cut of the profits.

-- The deal finder – This is a blog-style for the savvy traveler who wants to share with their audience how to travel on a budget or get the best deals.
+This blog style is for the savvy traveler who wants to share with their audience how to travel on a budget or get the best deals.
 Excelling at this takes dedication, research, and developing relationships and contacts around the world.

-- The tour guide – This type of blog focuses on sharing the best things to do in each place including:
+This type of blog focuses on sharing the best things to do in each place, including:

 - Tourist attractions